wiredviews/xperience-page-navigation-redirects/README.md

 This package should be used in combination with the [XperienceCommunity.PageCustomDataControlExtender](https://github.com/wiredviews/xperience-page-custom-data-control-extender)

+This package has a depenency on [XperienceCommunity.PageBuilderUtilities](https://github.com/wiredviews/xperience-page-builder-utilities), which will be installed and configured automatically.

 ## How to Use?

 1. Add the [XperienceCommunity.PageCustomDataControlExtender](https://github.com/wiredviews/xperience-page-custom-data-control-extender) NuGet package to the CMSApp administration application